 Documents to download

-The primary aim of the tobacco control provisions in the Health Act 2009 (HA 2009) is to reduce smoking uptake among children whilst supporting those people who smoke and want to quit.
-Section 21 of the Act inserts new sections 7A and 7B into the Tobacco Advertising and Promotion Act 2002 (TAPA 2002) which prohibit tobacco displays in large and small shops.
+The tobacco control provisions in the Health Act 2009 (HA 2009) aim to reduce smoking uptake among children whilst supporting those people who smoke and want to quit.
+Section 21 of the Act inserts new sections 7A and 7B into the Tobacco Advertising and Promotion Act 2002 (TAPA 2002) which prohibit tobacco displays in large and small shops in England and Wales.

 Section 7A(1) of the TAPA 2002 provides that a person who in the course of a business displays tobacco products, or causes them to be displayed, in a place (as specified in regulations) is guilty of an offence.
 Section 7B(3) allows the appropriate minister to provide in regulations that no offence is committed if the display complies with requirements specified in the regulations.